 (780 – 850 AD)

 Europe colonized and civilized much of the world.
 But long before then, this Persian scholar single-handedly civilized Europeans with his superior mathematics.
-He was the mastermind who improved horary quadrants, refined trigonometric tables, and introduced the Hindu decimal system to Europe.
-His brilliance and influence were such that the word “algorithm” was derived from his surname: Al-Khwarizmi.
+He was the mastermind who improved horary quadrants, refined trigonometric tables, and facilitated the introduction of Hindu decimal system to Europe.
+His brilliance and influence were such that “algorithm” was derived from his surname “Al-Khwarizmi”.
 And after Europeans were awestruck by his publication whose title was shortened to Al Jabr, (but in full is Al-Kitab Al-Mukhtasar Fi Hisab Al-Jabr Wa’l-Muqabala), the term Algebra was devised for that branch of mathematics.
-Till today, Muhammad Al-Khwarizmi is acknowledged by many as the “Father of Modern Algebra”.
-He is also fondly appreciated as one of the pioneers of modern science during the Islamic Golden Age (which is Middle East’s equivalent of the Renaissance).
-As an inspirational teacher and writer, his efforts (more than anyone else’s) helped in advancing the mathematical knowledge of medieval Europe.
-It was Al-Khwarizmi’s works which honed the mathematical skills of Abu-Kamil Ibn-Aslam Shuja: the first person who employed irrational numbers as coefficients and solutions to equations.
-Abu-Kamil would in turn influence Leonardo Fibonacci, who gained fame in Europe by introducing and popularizing the Asian math methods, which Al-Khwarizmi had advanced and preserved.
-Due to his enormous reputation as a mathematician, Al-Khwarizmi’s contributions to astronomy, geography and other fields are often overshadowed by the ones he made to mathematics.
-The lunar impact crater, Al-Khwarizmi, is named after him: in addition to numerous concepts, awards and research centers.
+Muhammad Al-Khwarizmi is acknowledged by many as the “Father of Modern Algebra”.
+He is also appreciated as one of the top scientific pioneers during the Islamic Golden Age: a half-millennium enlightenment period that preceded Europe’s Renaissance.
+As an inspirational author and mentor, his efforts (more than anyone else’s) helped in advancing the math knowledge of medieval Europe.
+It was Al-Khwarizmi’s works which honed the math skills of Abu-Kamil Ibn-Aslam Shuja: the first person who employed irrational numbers as coefficients and solutions to equations.
+Abu-Kamil would in turn influence Leonardo Fibonacci, who gained fame in Europe by introducing and popularizing the Asian math methods, which Al-Khwarizmi had translated, improved and preserved.
+Due to his resplendent reputation as a mathematician, Al-Khwarizmi’s contributions to mathematics often overshadow the ones he made to astronomy, geography and other sciences.
+Both the 11156 Al-Khwarizmi asteroid and the 56-kilometer-wide Al-Khwarizmi lunar crater are named after him: in addition to numerous concepts, awards and research centers.